FortinetCloudCSE/style-guide/content/20Structure/25VoiceandTone.md

 ---
 title: "Voice and Tone"
-chapter: True
-menuTitle: "Voice and Tone"
 weight: 25
 ---

-# Voice and Tone

 The voice and tone of the language we use when writing content plays an important role in conveying brand personality.